maubanel/GMS2-Action-Adventure-Game/resolve-collision/README.md

 ##### `Step 1.`\|`SPCRK`|:small_blue_diamond:

-We will be using `user_get_at_pixel(tilemap_element_id, x, y)` to see if there is a collision tile at the point in space.
+We will be using `tilemap_get_at_pixel(tilemap_element_id, x, y)` to see if there is a collision tile at the point in space.
 Lets find two points in the level, one that has a collision and one that doesn't to test to see what this function returns.
-So at room position (11, 75)is on top of a collision volume and (47, 113) is in an open area.
+So at room position (11, 75) is on top of a collision volume and (47, 113) is in an open area.
 To do this put the cursor in the middle of the tile and the room x,y will be shown in the bottom left corner of the room.
 A

 ![pick collision and empty slot](images/pickTwoSpots.png)